-Currency Strength Meter Advantages
+What Is A Currency Strength Meter

 Currency Strength Meter, Easy To Interpret

-The meter looks the same for the other 7 currencies, with seven pairs per currency grouping.
-They currency groups are all stacked on top of each other so you can see all 8 currencies and 28 pairs on one screen.
-Basing the heatmap on the forex trading sessions is another big advantage.
-In the example above, the CAD strength started in the main session and the movement progressed in the most liquid part of the forex trading day.
+The meter looks the same for the other 7 currencies, with seven pairs per individual currency grouping.
+Our currency strength meter/indicator works for 8 different currencies and a total of 28 currency pairs: USD, CAD, EUR, GBP, CHF, JPY, AUD and NZD pair combinations can all be traded with this meter.They currency groups are all stacked on top of each other so you can see all 8 currencies and 28 pairs on one screen.
+Basing the heatmap on the forex trading sessions and best times to trade the forex market is another big advantage.
+In the example above, the AUD weakness started in the main session and the movement progressed in the most liquid part of the forex trading day.
 This occurs often with all 8 currencies, almost every day in the main trading session.

-Currency Strength Meter Example Signals
+Another Currency Strength Meter Example Signal

 In the example below if you see an alert that says NZD strength (7), it means that all of the NZD pairs are moving based on NZD strength, and the strength is consistent across all 7 pairs.
-In this case you would check the heatmap meter to see what pair was best to sell, along with the trends and time frames.
+In this case you would check the heatmap meter to see what pair was best to buy or sell, along with the trends and time frames.
 For example, if the NZD/USD is trending up with no resistance nearby, that would be an excellent choice for a buy.

 When you enter a trade on a pair that is not trending, the heatmap currency strength meter can still give you a profitable entry, but since the pair is not trending it may only be a short term intraday trade or daytrade.
-By contrast some trade entries might be on pairs in strong trends or possibly on developing trends.
+By contrast some trade entries might be on pairs in strong trends or possibly on new or developing trends.